TKems/tkems.github.io/_pages/about.md

 title: About
 permalink: /about/
 ---
-My name is Trevor Kems and I am a Penetration Tester at Pratum.
+My name is Trevor Kems and I am a Penetration Tester at Waterleaf International.
 I enjoy reverse engineering IoT devices and restoring vintage computers in my free time.

 ## Certifications
 Offsensive Security Certified Professional (OSCP) - August 2nd, 2022

 ## Contact
-You can reach me by email: trevorkems (at) gmail.com Please include your request within the subject line, thanks!
+You can reach me by email: trevorkems (at) gmail.com Please include your request within the subject line, thank you!

 ## Interests

 - Non-destructive and destructive evaluation
+- Cryptography and cryptanalysis
 - Hardware Hacking
 - Physical Security
 - Locksport